-THAT subject to the passing of Resolution 3 above, approval be and is hereby given to Mr. Siow Kee Yen, who has served as an Independent Non-Executive Director for a cumulative term of more than nine (9) years, to continue to act as an Independent Non-Executive Director of the Company, in accordance with the Malaysian Code on Corporate Governance 2012.
+THAT approval be and is hereby given to Mr. Siow Kee Yen, who has served as an Independent Non-Executive Director for a cumulative term of more than nine (9) years, to continue to act as an Independent Non-Executive Director of the Company, in accordance with the Malaysian Code on Corporate Governance 2012.